MichalFrontEnd/deliverator/deliverator-log.md

 Additional conditions:

 * Delivery can't be over 15 (anything over 15 stays 15.)
   * Doing in a useEffect
 * Free delivery for cart total over 100
   * Also checking with useEffect.
   * Multiplying the delivery fee by 0 to make sure I don't have any additions I missed.

+29.01.22

+* Solved the cart fee issue using an interim var.
+Atm it's a let declared on top and realised later, in case I'll want to have a function adding all interim fees to calculate everything, but that might not be neccessary.
+* The functions run simultaneously, I guess?
+So now it only sets the last calculation it gets for the delivery fee.
+I guess I'll have to return a result and add all function results to calculate final fee. will make it easier to move functions to another file.